dcomtois/summarytools/README.md

 To include **summarytools** functions into **shiny** apps, it is recommended that you:

-  - set `bootstrap.css = FALSE` to avoid interacting with the app’s layout
+  - set `bootstrap.css = FASE` to avoid interacting with the app’s layout
   - omit headings by setting `headings = FALSE` in the call to `print()` or `view()`